 In your own time, try writing blogs or articles.
 You can also try summarising research into a consumer-friendly spiel.

-If you’d like some practical exercises, here are three simple health writing exercises to do today.
+If you’d like some practical exercises, here are three easy writing exercises.

 Medical writing training is a growing field, and there are short courses for many genres within health writing.

-General editing courses and resources are also essential for many health and medical writers who also want to specialise in editing, copywriting, and proofreading.
+General online editing courses are also essential for many health and medical writers who also want to specialise in editing, copywriting, and proofreading.

 When you’re getting started as a health writer, there’s a lot to learn.
 But, when you’re established, the learning doesn’t stop – and, even experienced writers need to develop their skills.

-At Health Writer Hub, we offer a variety of health writing courses to help you develop your skills.
-Introduction To Health Writing is our flagship 6-week online course, while Principles Of Health & Medical Copywriting is a dedicated course for people who want to focus on health copywriting.
+At Health Writer Hub, we offer a variety of courses to help you develop your skills.
+Introduction to Health Writing is our flagship 6-week online course, while Principles of Health & Medical Copywriting is a dedicated course for people who want to focus on health copywriting.

-If you’re not ready to invest in a paid course yes, you can check out 10 Steps To Help You Write Clearly (About Complex Topics) which is a free health writing course.
+If you’re not ready to invest in a paid course yes, you can check out our free medical writing course.

 Also, there are industry-wide best practices to adhere to, local and national guidelines to follow, and standards to exceed.
 My health writing courses explore these topics in detail.